gdm413229/swwmgz_m/README.md

   up below the health bar indicating the cumulative increase/decrease.
 The targeter only picks up enemies in your direct line of sight and can only show up to 40 individual bars, giving priority to the nearest enemies.
-* Keys: Key items will be marked and labeled, along with a little distance indicator in map units.
+* Keys and map exits: If you've picked up an Omnisight, key items and any exit lines will be marked and labeled, along with a little distance indicator in map units.
+Note that this doesn't work for script-triggered exits.

 These components are toggleable.

 ---

-## The Player Classes
+## The End

-In order to save time with modeling and whatnot, there's only one player class with one skin: The Demolitionist.
-A rather ambiguous-looking fully suited up individual who deeply enjoys playing around with all these weapons.
-The model has some parts that support player colors, which honestly is a major advantage over the uncolored DT and Doomreal models.
-Their voice type can be configured separately from the player's own gender, by the way.
+This is all the information I can provide on this Readme file for now, stay tuned for more stuff to happen later on.